 C. All church employees play a critical role in advancing the church’s mission, principles and beliefs.
 Accordingly, all employees shall agree to affirm and adhere to the church’s Statement of Faith, Constitution and Bylaws.

 A. The Board of Elders will consist of no less than six and no more than fifteen men total, with a minimum ratio of two lay elders for each staff elder.
 Lay elders will be elected at the annual meeting for a three-year term and will be eligible for election to one subsequent three-year term.
 The term of an elder is limited to six consecutive years.
 The elder must then take a minimum of one year off before becoming eligible to serve again.
 Approximately one-third of the terms will expire each year.
 The senior pastor will be an ex officio member of the Board of Elders.
 The senior pastor and lay elders will be responsible for selecting any ministerial staff who may also serve as ex officio members of the Board of Elders.
+As all elders are ultimately responsible to the congregation, the senior pastor and any other ministerial staff member who serves as an ex officio member of the Board of Elders must be confirmed by a three-fourths affirmative vote at a congregational meeting.

 B. A nominating committee of two current elders and three other spiritually mature, active members of the congregation shall be elected by the congregation at least three months prior to the annual meeting.
 The Board of Elders shall present a recommended slate of nominees for the nominating committee to the congregation at least two weeks prior to a congregational meeting.
 A vacancy on the nominating committee may be filled by the Board of Elders.